 Another iconic landmark is the Muscle Beach and its outdoor gym, the place where Arnold Schwarzenegger lifted himself to fame.
 If you feel strong enough, you can try some equipment yourself, but bring much self-esteem.

 Tip: The best time for a stroll along the Pacific in Venice is afternoon and early evening.
 As the sun gets down, the light becomes phenomenal.

 Fans of modern architecture shouldn’t miss the Abbot Kinney Boulevard and Venice canals.
-For us, however, original Venice is only 500 kilometres away from our hometown.
+For us, however, original Venice is only 500 kilometers away from our hometown.
 So we preferred to spend our evening at the Boardwalk until late into the night.

 Good to know: Hotel prices in Venice are horrendous.
 Be prepared to pay >250 $ per room per night in a good mid-range hotel.
 We liked our room at the Kinney Hotel, a hip property less than a mile away from the Boardwalk.
 To get to the beach, you can use one of the electric scooter companies such as Bird.
-However, we found uber more convenient.
+However, we found Uber more convenient.

 Part 1: From Las Vegas to Joshua Tree

 Part 4: On the Road in the Sierra Nevada

 Part 5: Yosemite

 Part 6: San Francisco and the Bay area